-The better you understand love, the more concerned you become with loving instead of being loved.
-Although you need love, you receive satisfaction when you give it away.
-In fact, the more you share it, the less needy you become.
+The better you understand love, the more willing you are to love instead of being loved.
+Although you need love, you receive satisfaction when you give it away because sharing love is like spraying perfume.
+Some of the sprays fall back on the giver.

 Love is that condition in which the happiness of another person is essential to your own.— Robert A. Heinlein

 Habitat for Humanity Project (2012) with Owen MBA Students

 This is not the so-called love that gives for the purpose of getting.
 This kind of love comes from a divine supplier--God who is the ultimate Source of love.
 He gives His love freely and His recipients have the prerogative to give it away in various ways and in different kinds of relationships.